mp3sii/flixster_p3/README.md

 # Flixster Ratings
-This program exports the user data from [flixster](https://www.flixster.com) and loads it into a [json](https://www.json.org).
+This program exports the user data from [flixster](https://www.flixster.com) and loads it into a [json](https://www.json.org) and a CSV.
-Then the program allows (optional) for:
+Then the program allows (optional):
-* Parse the data into a CSV
 * Store the data into Mongo:
 	* Load the data into a local MONGO DB.
 	* Match the results to IMDB, by Title and Year using [OMDB API](http://www.omdbapi.com/).
 You will have to provide your own API_Key, request it [here](http://www.omdbapi.com/apikey.aspx)